ESS Basics

 Confidentiality and billing that make sense

 Employers need aggregate program insight, not private employee details.
-Organizations also need a structure that can combine baseline program support with fee-for-service access where appropriate.
+Organizations also need a structure that can combine baseline program support with fee for service access where appropriate.

 References